RetellAI/retell-custom-llm-node-demo/README.md

 This repo also contains code to use Twilio to get number, make phone calls, see [API Docs](https://docs.retellai.com/guide/phone-setup) for walkthrough.

-This repo contains `azure OpenAI` & `OpenAI`, modify the import inside `src/server.ts` to switch between two.
+This repo contains `azure OpenAI`, `OpenAI`, and [`OpenRouter`](https://openrouter.ai), modify the import inside `src/server.ts` to switch between which one to use.

-Check this [Youtube Toturial](https://youtu.be/Tz969io9cPc?feature=shared&t=344) containing a walkthrough using the [Frontend Demo](https://github.com/adam-team/retell-frontend-reactjs-demo/tree/client_sdk) and this repo.
+Check this [Youtube Tutorial](https://youtu.be/Tz969io9cPc?feature=shared&t=344) containing a walkthrough using the [Frontend Demo](https://github.com/adam-team/retell-frontend-reactjs-demo/tree/client_sdk) and this repo.

 ## Steps to run locally to test

 1. Add Retell and `Azure OpenAI` key to ".env.development".
 Optionally add your twilio credentials if you want to use phone call abilities here.
+You can also add an OpenRouter API Key if you want to choose between tons of Open Source AI Models to use.

 2. Install dependencies